 At the time Setareh Najfar mainly dedicates her time to teaching violin and the performance of chamber music with pianist Theresia Schumacher, with a focus on rarely performed literature for violin and piano.
 She also is a co-founder of the Ensemble Triophonus Viennensis, consisting of flute, violin and piano or cembalo with Reza Najfar and Theresia Schumacher.
 Since August 2013 she is an active member of the Austrian Global Music Vienna society.
 The CD "Female Composers, Pieces for Violin and Piano" was published in July 2016 and received positive feedback both from the media and the audience.
 There have been several concerts with this CD’s programme in different European cities, including Milan, Saarlouis, Hombourg-Haut and Freiburg im Breisgau.
 Multiple concerts are planned for next year.

-At the moment she is working on recording a CD for rarely performed literature for violin and piano.
 Since the winter semester 2013 she is teaching at the Prayner Conservatory of Music and Dramatic Arts in Vienna.

 Furthermore, she is giving master classes in various cities in Europe and Asia.
 Her pedagogical focus areas are practising efficiently, avoiding tension and fast technical development whereby musical sense is always the main focus.